omerb4n/alpaka/README.md

 - The names and offsets of packages, classes, functions and variables inside the apk can be changed (either by obfuscation or manually by the developer).
     - Thus, in order to detect the modifications that were done on a given class, we first have to find the matching class in the other apk.
-    - Furthermore, matching between classes must be done by detecting structural similarities and can give false answers.
+    - Furthermore, matching between classes must be done by detecting structural similarities; this method can yield false answers.
-- Modern Apks can be pretty big as a result the diff process must be efficient in memory and computation time.
+- Modern Apks can be pretty big, as a result the diff process must be efficient in memory and computation time.

 To overcome the challenges above, alpaka's diff process is constructed from 3 stages:

-#### Stage 1: Filtering Classes
+#### Stage 1: Filtering Classes (Optional)
-Finding a class match in a `100,000` classes list can consume allot of resources and in the end give a false answer. hence, Filtering irrelevant classes from the known classes is very useful and efficient.
+Finding a class match in a `100,000` classes list can consume a lot of resources, and will probably yield a false answer.
+Hence, filtering irrelevant classes from the known classes is very useful and efficient.

-- it is always recommended to filter native Java and Android classes.
+- It is always recommended to filter native Java and Android classes.
-- The user choose's which classes to filter
+- The user chooses which classes to filter

-#### Stage 2: Matching Classes Pools
+#### Stage 2: Matching Classes Pools (Optional)
-Even if the number of classes was reduced to a much smaller number, looking for a match is a heavy O(n^2) computation.
+Looking for a class match is a heavy O(number_of_classes^2) computation, even if the number of classes was reduced by a filter.

-It is best to divide the classes in both apks to groups (called pools) that we can easily match.
+It is better to divide the classes in both apks to groups (called pools) that we can easily match.

-This way on the next stage, trying to find a match in a much more smaller and targeted group is better.
+After dividing the classes into pools, the class matching stage can search for a match in a smaller and targeted group, which will be more efficient and accurate.

 ##### Dividing To Pools By Packages
 Right now the only way to divide to pools is by packages.

-Packing the apk will group classes from the same Java package into a package object. then package objects can be used as pools and easily matched by name
+Packing the apk will group classes from the same Java package into a package object.
+Then package objects can be used as pools and easily matched by name.

 Notes:
 - In case the package name was indicated as obfuscated by an ObfuscationDetector, it will not be matched.
-- Alpaka lets the user decide whether he wants to pack the apk or not.
+- Alpaka lets the user decide whether he wants to pack the APK or not.

 ### Stage 3: Matching Classes
 Matching is done in two steps:
 1. Matching by class name (if it's not obfuscated)
-2. If the above step did not yield results, matching by class signature.
+2. If the above step did not yield results - matching by class signature.

 A class signature is made from structural properties, such as:
 - number of methods